thycotic/ss-docs/architecture/secret-server-privilege-manager/index.md

 - Minimum-cost configuration with no shared storage requirement.
 - RabbitMQ (for SS) is installed on the SS Web servers (typically in a cluster).
 - Single-site design with no native DR capacity.
 DR can be provided by VM replication if subnets are spanning locations.
 Otherwise Re-IP + DNS changes may be necessary.
-- RabbitMQ (for SS) is installed on the SS Web servers (typically in a cluster).
+- PM is installed on separate Web servers.
 - PM can integrate with SS for authentication and credential storage.
 - PM can reside on the same database servers as SS or on separate ones, but SS and PM should not share the same database.